voxpupuli/voxpupuli.github.io/docs/index.md

 * Release a copy of your module to the 'puppet' forge account.
 * Add the module to our [modulesync setup](https://github.com/voxpupuli/modulesync_config/blob/master/managed_modules.yml)
 * Add the module to our [plumbing repository](https://github.com/voxpupuli/plumbing/blob/master/share/modules)(handles travis secrets)
-* Ask one of the admins to add the module to the collaborators Team on github.
+* Ask one of the admins to add the previous module owner(s) to the collaborators Team on github.
 * Execute modulesync for this module
 * Create a Jira issue at https://tickets.puppetlabs.com and ask to deprecate the old module (and approve the new one if the old one was approved as well)